 So you’ve started dry brushing?
 Great, me too!
 It makes a huge difference in my body’s ability to detox.
-If you haven’t started yet, here’s more information on why it’s worth the 5 minute daily ritual.
+If you haven’t started yet, here’s a video on What is Dry Brushing.
 I’ve noticed advice on-line to discard your brush after 3 months of use and to get new one.
 I appreciate this advice, given where that dry brush (find it here) has been, and how often.
 But I had another idea: Let’s learn how to clean a dry brush.

 My favorite place to dry brush is my arm pits.
 There are lymph nodes located in our arm pits that when stroked release toxins.
 Perhaps I am especially sensitive; but I can actually feel a rush happen in my body, like a wave of die-off, when I brush the nodes under my neck, behind my ear lobes and under my arms.
 (The arm pits also help the body to detoxify through sweating.)
 I discovered, before seeing a lymphatic map, that the pubic line area has this same effect.
 I now know that there’s a major network of lymph nodes around the bikini area.